isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 And so, life goes on, and the bulk of the backstory ends here.
 There are some more history that goes on later, but this is the main backdrop behind which many of the comic books start on.

+## Attractor ##
+In the parlance,
+an attractor is a situation that typically attracts other situations to itself.
+It is the holding pattern of the franchise, and the action that happens most often.
+*more to come later*

 # Publication background #
 Though the idea of a character seems to most of us as fairly straightforward,